6 Tips to Succeed with MACRA MIPS

 Want to learn more?

-Join us for our webinar: Navigating MACRA MIPS: 6 Tips to Succeed with MIPS, February 1, 2017, from 1:00 PM – 2:00 PM ET, where Qualifacts subject matter experts Mary Givens, Compliance Product Manager, and Rachel Clemens, System Consultant Manager, elaborate on each of the tips above to provide you practical ways to be successful in the MACRA Quality Payment Program, MIPS track.
+View our on-demand webinar: Navigating MACRA MIPS: 6 Tips to Succeed with MIPS, where Qualifacts subject matter experts Mary Givens, Compliance Product Manager, and Rachel Clemens, System Consultant Manager, elaborate on each of the tips above to provide you practical ways to be successful in the MACRA Quality Payment Program, MIPS track.

 Preparing for MIPS now to receive its benefits in the future may be easier than you think!